Medical tattoo

-A medical tattoo is a tattoo used to treat a condition, communicate information, or mark a body location.
+A medical tattoo is a tattoo used to treat a condition, communicate medical information, or mark a body location for treatment.
+People may get a paramedical tattoo to conceal a condition or the effects of treatment, such as creating the appearance of an areola after breast reconstruction, or a cover-up tattoo to disguise the area in an artistic way.

 Historical uses

+Ötzi, a man who lived between 3350 and 3105 BC and whose remains were found near the Austria–Italy border, had tattoos over his joints that may have been part of pain relief treatments similar to acupuncture.

-A crude practice of corneal tattooing was performed by Galen in 150 CE.
-He tried to cover leucomatous opacities of the cornea by cauterizing the surface with a heated stilet and applying powdered nutgalls and iron or pulverized pomegranate bark mixed with copper salt; the practice was revived in the 1800s.
+A crude practice of corneal tattooing was performed by the Greek physician Galen in 150 CE.
+He tried to cover leucomatous opacities of the cornea by cauterizing the surface with a heated stilet and applying powdered nutgalls and iron or pulverized pomegranate bark mixed with copper salt.
 With the rise of Christianity, tattooing declined and eventually became banned by a papal edict in 787 CE.

+In 1835, a German doctor named Pauli used mercury sulfide and white lead to tattoo over skin lesions including nevi and purple plaque.
+Another doctor in the 1850s used mercury sulfide after plastic surgery of the lip.
 The practice of corneal tattooing was revived by Louis de Wecker in the 1870s.
+Tattooing of scarred lips with cinnabar began in 1911.

 To provide medical information

 During the Cold War, threats of nuclear warfare led several U.S. states to consider blood type tattooing.
 Programs were spurred in Chicago, Utah and Indiana based on the premise that if an atomic bomb were to strike, the resulting damage would require extremely large amounts of blood within a short amount of time.

 Similar to dog tags, members of the U.S. military may have their vital information tattooed on themselves, usually on the rib cage below the armpit; they are referred to as "meat tags".

 Tattoos have also been used to provide notice to emergency personnel that a person has diabetes mellitus; people with this condition may fall into a diabetic coma and be unable to communicate that information.
+Medical alert jewelry, such as bracelets, are the most common way to provide this notice, but some people prefer tattoos due to the cost and inconvenience of losing or breaking jewelry.
+Because diabetes can impair wound healing, people with diabetes may need to carefully choose the location and timing of a medical tattoo.

 For radiation treatment

 Tattoos have been used as fiducial markers as an aid in guiding radiotherapy.
-Similarly, Scott Kelly utilized marker tattoos in the positioning of sonogram probes for multiple checks for atherosclerosis while on a long-duration mission on the International Space Station.
+Typically these markers are tattooed in dark permanent ink, but ultraviolet tattoos, which are mostly invisible under normal light, have been studied as an alternative to minimize impact on patient body image.
+Scott Kelly used marker tattoos in the positioning of sonogram probes for multiple checks for atherosclerosis while on a long-duration mission on the International Space Station.